sigmoe/ExpressionFunctions/README.md

 # ExpressionFunctions
-QGIS 3 Plugin: add functions to use in the expression builder
+QGIS 3 Plugin : add functions to use in the expression builder

 Description
 ===========